sert-uw/GitTest/README.md

 GitTest
 =======
-this repos is test of 7/6 git event
+this repos is test of git event at 7/6